-Leonida V. evokes: "The column stopped next to the pit on the road.
+Leonida V.: "The column stopped next to the pit on the road.
 Then the Jews moved forward in small groups to the edge of the pit.
-They went down in it and were shot by several gunmen who were German or policemen.
-They had to leave their clothes and jewelry near the pit."
+They went down into it and were shot by several gunmen, Germans or policemen.
+They had to leave their clothes and jewellery near the pit."
 (Witness N°291, interviewed in April 2014)

-Nareshevichi is a small village, close to Sinyavka, situated 20 kilometers southeast of Baranovichi.
+Nareshevichi is a small village, close to Sinyavka, situated 20km southeast of Baranovichi.
 According to the 1921 census, there were 379 Jews living in Sinyavka, out of a total population of 514.
 The village was under German occupation from 1941 to 1944.

-German forces conducted the first large-scale Aktion in Sinyavka against the Jews in the fall of 1941.
-They collected about 500 Jews in the synagogue.
-Then they selected 134 mostly elderly Jews, escorted them to a ditch in a field close to the village, and shot them.
+German forces conducted the first large-scale Aktion in Sinyavka against the Jews in the autumn of 1941.
+They collected about 500 Jews in the synagogue, before selecting 134 (mostly elderly) of them, escorting them to a ditch in a field close to the village, and shooting them.
 The remaining Jews in Sinyavka were then moved into a ghetto.
-In the summer of 1942, the ghetto was liquidated and the Jews were killed outside the village in the direction of Pinsk, near a forest close to Nareshevichi village.
-They were shot together with some 130 Jews who had been brought from Zaostrovichi.
+In the summer of 1942, the ghetto was liquidated and the Jews were killed outside the village in the direction of Pinsk, near a forest close to the village of Nareshevichi.
+They were shot together with some 130 Jews who had been transferred from Zaostrovichi.
 The Jews were buried in a mass grave beside the road.
-That day, about 600 people were murdered altogether.
+That day, circa.
+600 people were murdered.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?